MattRuff/simple-iis-app/README.md

 **What You Accomplished:**
 - ✅ Deployed ASP.NET Core 9.0 app to IIS
 - ✅ Configured IIS properly for .NET Core hosting
+- ✅ Implemented authentication with protected areas
+- ✅ Set up monitoring endpoints for observability
+- ✅ Configured auto-healthcheck for continuous monitoring
 - ✅ Troubleshot common deployment issues
-- ✅ Verified successful deployment
+- ✅ Verified successful deployment with all features

 **Key Learnings:**
 - **Always use published files** (not source files) for IIS
 - **ASP.NET Core Module V2** is required for .NET Core on IIS
 - **Application pools** must be set to "No Managed Code"
+- **Authentication** can be simple but effective for testing
-- **Proper permissions** are critical for IIS deployment
+- **Monitoring endpoints** are essential for observability
+- **Auto-healthchecks** generate consistent traffic for monitoring tools

 **Next Steps:**
-- Try deploying other ASP.NET Core applications
+- **Integrate with Datadog** or other monitoring tools
-- Experiment with SSL certificates
+- **Set up SSL certificates** for production deployment
-- Add authentication and database connectivity
+- **Add database connectivity** for more realistic scenarios
-- Set up CI/CD pipelines for automated deployment
+- **Implement CI/CD pipelines** for automated deployment
+- **Add custom metrics** for business logic monitoring
+- **Explore distributed tracing** with OpenTelemetry

 ---

-**Perfect for testing IIS deployment without the complexity of authentication, databases, or SSL certificates!** 🎉
+**Perfect for testing IIS deployment with authentication and monitoring - ideal for observability tools like Datadog!** 🎉